FunkyTown Food Project

 Mission

-The FunkyTown Food Project’s mission is to cultivate leadership skills in high school youth through food and farming, transforming the lives of young people to inspire, engage, and nourish the community.
-We create a thoughtful and productive community of youth and adults from diverse backgrounds who work together to build a sustainable food system.
+Also, we create a thoughtful and productive community of youth and adults from diverse backgrounds who work together to build a sustainable food system.
 Our community produces healthy food for residents of the city and suburbs, provides youth leadership opportunities, and inspires and supports others to create change in their own communities.

 Needs

-- $500 Sponsors 1 week of a youth’s internship
+- $500 Sponsors 1 week of a youth’s internship.

-- $100 Sponsors a workshop or field trip day
+- $100 Sponsors a workshop or field trip day for youth/interns.

 - ANY amount!
-Helps us grow more incredible youth leaders
+Helps us grow more incredible youth leaders.

-Funds will be utilized for items such as youth stipends and equitable wages; Farm-to-Market program development; Work materials such as t-shirts, caps, gloves, seeds, hand tools, mulch; Transportation for interns; Operational expenses for salaries and professional services.
+Funds may be utilized for items such as youth stipends and equitable wages; Farm-to-Market program development; Work materials such as t-shirts, caps, gloves, seeds, hand tools, mulch; Transportation for interns; Operational expenses for salaries and professional services.

 We hope to ensure the continued ability of FunkyTown Food Project to inspire and nourish community through your support.